jcolag/entropy-arbitrage/2024-09-09-chrysanthemum.md

 * Ignore for ToC
 {:toc}

-Today, we celebrate---or at least we might in Japan---[Chrysanthemum Day](https://en.wikipedia.org/wiki/Chrysanthemum_Day), one of their oldest festivals, surviving for over a thousand years.
+Today, we celebrate---or at least we might in Japan---{% wiki Chrysanthemum_Day|Chrysanthemum Day|en %}, one of their oldest festivals, surviving for over a thousand years.

 ![A display of chrysanthemums in Lahore, Pakistan](/blog/assets/Chrysanthemum.show.png "In the United States, our system of units and measurements would clock this as Way Too Many Mums")